-Building on the successful Paving the Way (Glass) procurement, the next phase seeks to establish the true net present value of asphalt with crumb rubber, including improved performance, extended asset life, increased material efficiency, and carbon emissions reduction, while driving a local end market for end-of-life car and truck tyres, through demonstration trials to commence by July 2022.
+Building on the successful Paving the Way (Glass) procurement, the next phase seeks to establish the true net present value of asphalt with crumb rubber, including improved performance, extended asset life, increased material efficiency, and carbon emissions reduction, while driving a local end market for end-of-life car and truck tyres.

 Food and Garden Organics (FOGO) and Food Organics (FO)

 SSROC’s comprehensive feasibility study (2021) into the collection and processing of FOGO and food-only services assessed that implementing services deemed ‘best practice’ will exceed current budgets at first, but level out over time.
 The study included basic implementation, processing pathways, costs to set up and operationalise FOGO/FO education, market analysis, overseas and domestic case studies, procurement and risk analysis, and joint contracting approaches.
 The study in general will prepare councils in planning for bin collection configurations, procurement opportunities, and to apply for grant funding.

 The organics analysis continued with a separate study investigating the risks and benefits of onsite organics processing technologies (2022), including rapid dehydrator units, rapid decomposer units, vermiculture (worms) and black soldier fly farming.
 A brochure and apartment suitability guide was developed for councils to use in decision making.